 Self-employed

-Employment of librarians and library media specialists is projected to grow 3 percent from 2023 to 2033, about as fast as the average for all occupations.
-About 13,300 openings for librarians and library media specialists are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Employment of librarians and library media specialists is projected to show little or no change from 2024 to 2034.
+Despite limited employment growth, about 13,500 openings for librarians and library media specialists are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 You like structure, staying organized, and working with systems to get things done efficiently.